skychil/kombol/README.md

  * Easily adjustable tent & tilt
  * Integrated wrist rests

-Something like a cross between a Kyria/Elora, GergoPlex Heavy.
+Something like a cross between a Kyria/Elora and a GergoPlex Heavy.

 The real innovation is in the layout I created.
-I love using it, and I share it here with the hope it will help and inspire you in your own layout design.
+I love using it, and I share it here with the hope it will inspire you when you design your own layout.
 </details>